RAISING YOUTH VOICES

 - Writing letters to your elected officials about basic income

-- Talking to your friends, family, and neighbours about basic income
+- Talking to your friends, family, community about basic income

 We Organize with Busy Lives: A Political Panel for Young Adults

-On Wednesday, June 18 we organized a panel of socially- and politically-engaged young adults (aged 18 – 40) to discuss how we can build community while maintaining our careers, education, childcare, and more.
+In June 2025, we organized a panel of socially- and politically-engaged young adults (aged 18 – 40) to discuss how we can build community while maintaining our careers, education, childcare, and more.
 This event was created by youth, for youth, so that we can collectively reject cynicism, embrace empowerment, and secure a more hopeful present and future.

 View the recording of this event here.